 That’s why we support community-based organizations that provide after school programs in a safe, structured environment, especially those in at-risk or inner-city communities.

 As the RBC After School Project enters a more mature stage, we want to ensure that our investments in after school programs continue to make a positive impact.
-We’re working with a team of experts at the University of Toronto to learn more about how we’re doing, and where we can make improvements.
-We’re looking for answers to a number of questions including:
+That’s why we went “back to school” -- to the University of Toronto -- to learn how well our program is working and where we can make improvements to continue to help kids graduate from high school and become gainfully employed.